What is Giving Tuesday?

 Doesn’t it seem like the major holiday season begins earlier and earlier every year?

 But the beginnings of this international day of giving were quite humble.
-Just six years ago, the 92 Street Y in NYC and the United Nations Foundation pondered how they could cut through all the noise of Black Friday and bring back the spirit of giving.
+Just seven years ago, the 92 Street Y in NYC and the United Nations Foundation considered how they could cut through all the noise of Black Friday and bring back the spirit of giving.
 What started out as a simple idea quickly transformed into what is now #GivingTuesday.

-Before you know it, #GivingTuesday 2017 will be here.
-Okay, we know what you’re thinking: it’s way too early to start planning!
-But that’s not the case!
-In fact, it’s never too early to start thinking about how your nonprofit or cause can get in on the action.
+#GivingTuesday 2018 is on November 27, 2018 and will be here before you know it.
+Okay, I know what you’re thinking: it’s way too early to start planning!
+But that’s not the case.
+In fact, it’s never too early to start thinking about how your nonprofit or cause can get in on all the energy, excitement, and benefits of the big day.

 Download your #GivingTuesday planning guide below:

-November 28th, 2017 is just around the corner.
-To help coordinate your #GivingTuesday 2017 campaign, follow these simple steps:
+To help coordinate your #GivingTuesday 2018 campaign, follow these simple steps:

 1. Start Preparations Early

-So what exactly does #GivingTuesday planning look like?
+So what does #GivingTuesday planning look like, exactly?

-Think about #GivingTuesday as you would any other fundraising campaign.
+The best way to plan this day is to think about it as you would any other fundraising campaign.
 It’s not just a 24-hour event (even if it only “runs” that long).
-Instead, it’s an opportunity for storytelling, donor cultivation, and a way to build awareness around your organization and mission.
+Instead, it’s an opportunity for storytelling, donor cultivation, supporter engagement, and a way to build awareness around your organization and mission.

 Follow these fundraising plan best practices, including: